 First Impressions: A Story Of Confusion

 After watching the how-to video on Dyson's website (twice, actually), the time came to see if all the techy graphics and impressive science actually resulted in smoother, less frizzy hair.
 After the first few passes, I was convinced I was doing something wrong because you don't feel much happening as you run the tool (hook side facing down) along small sections of hair.
 However, if you look closely at the image above, you can see the small vent is angled so it actually guides the airflow to leave smooth strands in its path.
+The main difference between the original flyaway attachment and the new one is the addition of smoothing bristles, which allow you to smooth and dry at the same time.
+By turning the switch on the side of the attachment, you can change the attachment to a flyaway smoother that works pretty similarly to the OG one.

 As you can see in the "before" selfie to the left, I more or less always have a moderate amount of flyaways around the top of my head.
 (FYI, that is second-day hair with zero product and styling.)
 I spent about five minutes doing my full head before snapping the right-side pic, and you can already notice that almost all of the stray hairs have been tamed.
 Had I spent more time and used additional product (plus an actual straightener), I'm totally confident that I could've easily achieved a completely sleek 'do.